au5ton/KeilForDocker/README.md

 # Keil for Docker

-A guide for installing the Keil ARM MDK on macOS and Linux
+A guide for installing the Keil ARM MDK on macOS and Linux.

 ## Introduction